rrrene/credo/guides/plugins/creating_plugins.md

 # Creating Plugins

-A plugin is basically just a module that provides an `init/1` callback.
+A plugin is basically just a module that provides an `init/1` callback, taking a `Credo.Execution` struct as its only parameter.

 ```elixir
 defmodule CredoDemoPlugin do